0 Shares

 At the moment, the government has allowed the top 100 Indian institutions that are ranked as per the National Institutional Tanking Framework may fully operate online except for the medical and law degrees, but the foreseeable future has the hope of progressive changes.

-Indian Government is, in fact, in the process to draft important policies surrounding online higher education.
+Indian Government is, in fact, in the process of drafting important policies surrounding online higher education.
 These policies outline the role of digital education in reforming the Indian education system and thus, the need to expand access to online higher education.

 More Enrolments, More Colleges Taking Higher Education to New Horizons

-On the other hand, several colleges had been running low or with lesser vigor due to absences of full-fledged campus facilities, resources to accommodate the higher demands of the increased number of students.
+On the other hand, several colleges had been running low or with lesser vigor due to the absence of full-fledged campus facilities, and resources to accommodate the higher demands of the increased number of students.
 With no financial support to enhance the campus infrastructure, these open universities had to battle operational issues and lesser enrolments.
-Online education can address this major issue greatly by powering colleges and universities to boost the capacity without an extra financial burden.
+Online education can address this major issue greatly by powering colleges and universities to boost their capacity without an extra financial burden.

 These institutions came to be recognized as the Early Movers.

-Although, with slow progress, the universities will pick up the pace soon and India will have more movers, in the online education genera.
+Although, with slow progress, the universities will pick up the pace soon and India will have more movers, in the online education generation.

 This is a significant step leading to the true democratization of higher education in India.
 This also means, increased enrollments and completion, reducing several higher education accessibility barriers.